Have you ever wondered why you think the way you do?

 Qualification:

-A doctoral degree in neuropsychology or clinical
+- Doctoral degree in neuropsychology or clinical psychology with neuropsychology specialization.

 Salary: